NFL Preseason Week 2 Saturday best bets: Texans being overlooked

-It’s also not too late to wager on our NFL futures, either, which you can find in our NFL news tab.
+It’s also not too late to wager on our NFL futures, either, which you can find alongside our NFL picks.
 But right now we’re talking preseason, and specifically these Saturday games.
 Let’s break down my best bets, with a little note on their parlay odds if you want to pool them together.

 Miami Dolphins -5